Fluoride Treatments and Their Benefits

 It requires the process of remineralization to rebuild the enamel.
 This process needs some minerals, like fluoride and calcium, to be deposited in the enamel to strengthen teeth.

-However, if there is too much minerals lost and not enough repair of the enamel, you may experience tooth decay.
+However, if there are too many minerals lost and not enough repair of the enamel, you may experience tooth decay.

 Fluoride treatments can be obtained from a dental office.
 When you brush your teeth with fluoride-rich toothpaste, your teeth will absorb the mineral to encourage remineralization.
 The use of fluoridated water may also help.